xthursdayx/gpodder-docker/README.md

 - Replace "/path/to/downloads" with your chosen downloads folder locaiton.
 This is the directory gPodder will download your podcasts to.
 - Replace <port> with your choice of ports.
 - You can change the screen resolution by modifying the WIDTH and HEIGHT variables.
 - Replace GUAC_USER with the user name of your choice and GUAC_PASS with the md5 hash of your chosen password.
+You can do this by running the command: `echo -n <your_password> | md5sum`
-- Ctrl-Alt-Shft will bring up the menu that allows changing input options, as well as controlling the clipboard
+- Ctrl-Alt-Shft will bring up the menu that allows changing input options, as well as controlling the clipboard.

 To access the GUI, point your web browser to http://SERVERIP:8080/#/client/c/gPodder (Replace SERVERIP with the correct value),